Suncony/funni-rhythm-game/README.md

-# funni-rhythm-game
+# Nhip Hon Viet

-funni lil rhythm game just for fun

-created for a university project
+a keyboard-focused rhythm game, created as a university project

 ### Tutorial (will add into game someday (i hope))